 My first practices began with simple rope escapes in my pool, which proved successful.
-I felt the need to move on to shackles and chains like the great Houdini but wanted to surmount his previous stunts.
-Ironically enough, I later found out that Houdini refused to use rope in underwater escapes as he said it was too unpredictable.
-Funny as, I love the challenge and ropes are still my favorite escapes to do.
-Just call me the Queen of Extreme.
+I felt the need to move on to shackles and chains like the great Houdini did but wanted to surmount his previous stunts.
+Ironically enough, I later found out that Houdini refused to use rope or strait jackets in underwater escapes, as he said the materials was too unpredictable.
+I love a challenge and so that is why I keep pushing the art form and myself.
+I am honored that many have called me a Modern Day Houdini or the Queen of Extreme.

 Once I mastered escaping from rope underwater, I graduated to chains, then shackles.
 I am learning to master the art of lock picking.
 I just set a new world record for the fastest extreme straitjacket escape.
 My regulation strait jacket was secured by 50 feet of chain and 10 padlocks.
 I escaped in 2mins 37 secs.
-I am currently looking for sponsors to help me with my own death defying escape show.
+I am currently looking for sponsors to help with doing even more extreme escapes.

 CAUTION: I am a trained professional.
 Do not attempt these escapes yourself.